 - 40,000 Bonus Miles + Alaska's Famous Companion Fare™ Offer: Get 40,000 bonus miles plus Alaska's Famous Companion Fare from $121 ($99 fare plus taxes and fees from just $22) with this offer.
 To qualify, make purchases of $2,000 or more within the first 90 days of opening your account.

-- Get Alaska's Famous Companion Fare™ from $121 ($99 plus taxes and fees from $22) every year on your account anniversary valid on all Alaska flights booked on alaskaair.com.
-There are no blackout dates.
+- Get Alaska's Famous Companion Fare™ from $121 ($99 plus taxes and fees from $22) every year!
+That’s right, EACH YEAR on your account anniversary get a companion fare from $121 ($99 plus taxes and fees from $22).
+Valid on all Alaska flights booked on alaskaair.com with no blackout dates.

 - Save with a free checked bag on Alaska flights for you and up to six other guests on the same reservation.